ChengshuaiZhao0/ChengshuaiZhao0.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: "<span style='font-family: Georgia, serif; font-style: italic; font-weight: bold;'>To know is to perceive patterns in the chaos, to learn is to reveal beyond what we have seen.</span>"
+subtitle: "<q style='font-family: Georgia, serif; font-style: italic;'>To know is to perceive patterns in the chaos, to learn is to reveal beyond what we have seen.</q>"

 profile:
   align: right